Celebrate Cinco de Mayo with These Grain-Free Chicken Chimichangas!

 - 1 C chicken broth (or 1 cup water plus bouillon)

-- ½ cup dairy free sour cream (I use Kite Hill or Green Valley)
+- ½ cup dairy free sour cream (I used Kite Hill or Green Valley, if not Paleo)

 - Salt and Pepper, to taste

 - Preheat oven to 375 degrees.
 In a shallow baking dish, place chicken breasts on greased dish.
 Drizzle with olive oil and sprinkle with salt and pepper.
 Bake in oven 20-25 minutes or until chicken is cooked through.